 - I increased sales by 7% after implementing an automatic follow-up approach using a CRM program.

-With that paragraph and those quantifiable achievements, they easily see that your acquired skills and experience make you the ideal new hire for the job offered.
+With that paragraph and those quantifiable achievements, they easily see that your administrative skills and experience make you the ideal new hire for the job offered.

 Pro Tip: Remember using keywords on your resume to ensure that it’s tailored?
 Add them on your admin assistant cover letter, as well.
 Also, ensure your cover letter is easy to read by using the perfect cover letter font!

 Why They’re Perfect for You